This upstate New York bar is a model for nightlife safety

 Dozens of bars and restaurants and event staff have undergone Barstander Intervention training along with members of the public throughout Ithaca and Tompkins County.
 The training and the expectations surrounding alcohol and social spaces have created a new standard for establishments and patrons alike, and we have seen a real change in the attitudes surrounding consent and sexual violence in our community.

 Many people still think of bars as dangerous places where vulnerable folks shouldn’t go.
 But they’re also a gathering place for social interaction and community building.
 Being a bartender is perceived to be one of the most dangerous jobs in the service industry, and we believe that that doesn’t have to be the case.

 Being able to foster a safe space for staff and patrons alike is a big part of creating the kind of business that will not only succeed financially—The Watershed is widely embraced by the community and is a great deal more popular than we had dared to hope it would be—but also ethically.
-At The Watershed we strive to be a social asset to the community we arose out of and inhabit, and the Barstander Intervention training is an important part of that.
+At The Watershed we strive to be a social asset to our community and the Barstander training is an important part of that.